 Take emerging filmmaker and former Rifer Yero Timi-Biu.
 “Being part of the Rife family boosted my confidence socially and professionally,” she says.
 “I felt valid, and began to understand that what I had to say was important.
 And only a few years later – I’m writing films and TV shows!
 It’s crazy.”
 Or successful illustrator and Rife alumna Jasmine Thompson, who says, “Rife has changed my entire professional practise!
 It provided us with so much support and guidance, and encouraged us to create content that was relatable and actually mattered to us.
 Rife encouraged us be our best selves.”

 Even more exciting has been an unexpected consequence of Rife’s content creator roles: the start of a new kind of old boy’s club.
 The Rife content creators are now a thriving creative community from all sorts of backgrounds who lean on each other’s complementary skills for support, advice and inspiration.
 At Rife, we keep in contact with them and offer them free post-role training and skill reinforcement, making sure they’re as supported as possible as they get through their first tricky few years as independent creators.

-Beyond our content creators, we also offer work experience that offers an inspiring glimpse of a creative career to students across Bristol whose social networks don’t connect them to the arts industry.
-In recent years, we have hosted 43 students from nineteen different schools – and had loads of fun doing it.
+Beyond our content creators and Rife, we still offer work experience that offers an inspiring glimpse of a creative career to students across Bristol whose social networks don’t connect them to the arts industry.
+In recent years, we have hosted over 50 students from nineteen different schools – and had loads of fun doing it.
 We also head out to schools, colleges, community organisations and loads of other places to run our creative workshops, reaching over 8,000 young people with our work.